FlyingPumba/InterpBench/README.md

 There are several evaluations that can be run using the framework.
 Options are: iit, iit_acdc, node_realism, ioi, ioi_acdc, and gt_node_realism.
 See [EXPERIMENTS.md](EXPERIMENTS.md) for a list of the commands used in the paper's empirical study.

-### Compilation commands

-The benchmark CLI also provides a `compile` commmand that can be used to preemtively compile the RASP programs for all the cases into their corresponding Tracr/TransformerLends models.
-This can be useful to speed up the benchmark, as this compilation can take a long time.
-To trigger this, run `./main.py compile`

 ## Tests

 To run the tests, you can just run `pytest` in the root directory of the project.
 The tests for submodules are ignored by default.